mohamed20medhat/ecommerce_SE/README.md

 ____
 # Bussiness Analysis
 1. What is your company about?
-And what is your products or services?
+And what are your products or services?
  - What are you selling? => general products
  - What is your best product line? => electronic equipments
  - How many products do you have? => can be extented to infinty

 2. Who is your audience?
  - is there any specific age, gender and location you target? => all the ages
- - Is there delivery and what places it can reach? => delivary around the country
+ - Is there delivary and what places it can reach? => delivary around the country

-3. Who is your competition?
+3. Who is your Competitor?
  - Name your top competitors => amazon || Noon
  - What is your advantage over your competitors? => customer service and multiple payment options

 4. What features do you want?
-- Do you sell your products/services internationally? => no i sell them locally
+- Do you sell your products/services internationally? => no I sell them locally
 - Are there any features where you want to emulate your competitors? => the main features and maybe consider improvments later
 - Do you already have an eCommerce website(s)? => no

-5. What is the  Payment methods provided  (PayPal, Visa, MasterCard ... )?
+5. What are the Payment methods provided  (PayPal, Visa, MasterCard ... )?
 - what payment options do you want to use ? => multiple, but mainly paypal

 # Main Features